Learning Opportunities and Resources

 www.marshall.edu/study-abroad/

 Undergraduate students can experience life in a different culture while pursuing an approved course of study toward the baccalaureate degree.
 (See information on transfer of credit and grades below.)
-This international experience will serve as excellent preparation for whatever career students choose.
-Marshall students have enrolled in programs of study in such countries as England, Spain, Mexico, Australia, Japan, France, Germany, and China.
+This international education experience will serve as excellent preparation for whatever career students choose.
+Marshall students have enrolled in programs of study in such countries as England, Spain, Mexico, Australia, Japan, France, and Italy.
 Students can arrange for study abroad in several ways:

-• enroll in another American institution’s study abroad program (see Marshall Students Visiting Other Institutions)
+- enroll in another American institution’s study abroad program (see Marshall Students Visiting Other Institutions)

-• enroll in an International Exchange Program.
+- enroll in an International Exchange Program.
 Marshall maintains a number of these programs (see below) which involve a direct relationship with the institution abroad as well as easy transfer of credits.

 Eligibility to Participate in MU Study Abroad Program

-• You must have completed your first two semesters of university level coursework to participate in a study abroad program.
+- You must have completed your first two semesters of university level coursework to participate in a study abroad program.

-• Students on academic or disciplinary probation or suspension are not eligible for study abroad.
+- Students on academic or disciplinary probation or suspension are not eligible for study abroad.

 Types of Study Abroad Programs